frederic-perez/AmE-dictionary/data/idioms.md

 __false alarm__
 __false friend__ :dart::three: A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
 __false modesty__ :two: A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite. _There’s no need for that false modesty here; you are fully aware of your success and achievement, and you don’t need me to reaffirm it for you._
-__fam__ An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
+__fam__ :two: An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
 Despite the plural connotation of “family,” it can also be applied to an individual. _I’d love to go out tonight, but I’m having dinner with the fam—my mom’s making her famous meatballs!_ _Of course I’ll help you, fam.
 You’re my best friend!_
 __fan service__ :two::hammer:
+__fan the breeze__
 __fan the flames__ To do or say something to make an argument, problem, or bad situation worse; to further incense an already angry person or group of people. _The debate was going poorly for the senatorial candidate, and his strikingly uncouth comments simply fanned the flames._
 __fancy-pants__ :two: Pretentious or fancy in an extreme or excessive way.
 Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
 __fancy-schmancy__ _slang_ Very, perhaps overly, showy or elaborate. _Well, that’s a fancy-schmancy outfit—I didn’t realize this party was such a dressy occasion._